Skibidi Toilet: Production

 The first episode of Skibidi Toilet was released on 7 February 2023 (UTC), with an 11-second runtime.
 The video, titled "skibidi toilet", depicts a toilet with a man's head coming out of it singing a song that prominently features the word "skibidi".
-Every episode is produced using Source Filmmaker, a free Valve-published 3D computer graphics software often used to create and edit clips and movies online.
+Every episode is produced using Source Filmmaker, free Valve-published 3D computer graphics software often used to create and edit clips and movies online.
 Some assets used in the series are taken from video games such as Half-Life 2 and Counter-Strike: Source.
 For example, in the first episode, Skibidi Toilet features the head model of a Civilian (Male_07) from Half-Life 2, G-Toilet initially uses the head model of the G-Man, and the Speakermen perform dances originating from the battle royale game Fortnite.

 An unlicensed mashup of the songs "Give It to Me" by Timbaland and "Dom Dom Yes Yes" by Bulgarian artist Biser King, created by TikTok user @doombreaker03, appears in early episodes as the Skibidi Toilets' theme and is later invoked as their battle cry.
 In 2024, the two songs' publisher Universal Music Group issued copyright complaints against the full version of the mashup, causing some videos featuring the mashup to be taken down.

 "Dom Dom Yes Yes" gained popularity in 2022 through viral videos of Turkish TikToker Yasin Cengiz dancing to the song holding platters of food.
 TikTok user Paryss Bryanne parodied this meme, complementing it with her style of jerky acting with rapid cuts.
 Gerasimov cites her adaptation as one of the inspirations for Skibidi Toilet.
 In an interview, he said he was also inspired by recurring nightmares involving toilets.
-Ultimately, Gerasimov said that Skibidi Toilets backbone is the other machinima videos created using sandbox game Garry's Mod, which were popular in the late 2000s and number in the thousands.
+Ultimately, Gerasimov said that Skibidi Toilets backbone is machinima videos created using sandbox game Garry's Mod, which were popular in the late 2000s and number in the thousands.